doofin/dependentChisel/README.md

 # dependentChisel
+This is an ongoing research project to bring dependent type features to hardware design in Chisel-like syntax, as an embedded DSL(eDSL) in Scala 3.

-This is the impl for Master thesis : Dependent Chisel: Statically-checked hardware designs based on Chisel and Scala 3, by Yuchen du https://github.com/doofin/dependentChisel/blob/master/Msc_Thesis_yuchen.pdf
+It originally started as Master thesis "Dependent Chisel: Statically-checked hardware designs based on Chisel and Scala 3", by Yuchen du in 2023 https://github.com/doofin/dependentChisel/blob/master/Msc_Thesis_yuchen.pdf

+## Design
+The main philosophy is to make it clean and simple, and avoid complex language features.
+The core intermediate representation is an algebraic AST, which is easy to analyze and transform.

+**algebraic AST**

+The layer of DSL translation:

+Chisel-like syntax -> list of commands as stack data structure -> Algebraic AST (FIRRTL like IR in Scala ADT)

+when we have the algebraic AST, it's convenient to do various analysis, transformation and finally code generation to FIRRTL.
+This algebraic AST is similar to FIRRTL IR in Chisel, but Chisel seems to discourage direct manipulation of FIRRTL IR AST, while we embrace it.

+**dependent types**

-It uses partial dependent types in Scala 3 to provide early error message for Chisel, a hardware description language embedded in Scala.
-This allows you to identify bitwidth mismatch at compile time where IDE can show errors instantly in the editor.
+It uses partial dependent types in Scala 3 to provide early error message, which can be directly shown in IDE when writing code, allowing you to catch bitwidth mismatch at compile time.
 ## examples
 examples like adder, etc. can be found in src/test/scala/dependentChisel/